RuralNative/AI-Hand-Recognition-Study-Notebook/Deep Learning/.ipynb_checkpoints/README-checkpoint.md

 **05 - Neural Network Training**
 * Read on to the conceptual study of how neural networks are trained

-**06 - Student Marks ANN**
-* Personal application of neural networks in a simple linear regression problem

 ## Sources
 1. *Kumaran Ponnambalam (2021)*, **Deep Learning: Getting Started** - ***LinkedIn Learning***